flaturtha/64-testaments/madness-of-krill/madness_v3.md

 *Mobedan Mobed lied?
 I couldn’t believe it.
 No!
 This madman was lying to me now.
 Ater all, wasn’t it his creepy creatures that were following me?*

+“He needs an innocent, he needs you, Theodore, to complete his ritual and awaken the final god.”

+I sat up and tried to sound tough.

+“If he wanted to corrupt me, as you say, if he wanted to force me to do his bidding, then why didn’t he just use his magic to force me?”

+“He cannot force you.
+He must get you to accept his offer willingly or he cannot complete the ritual.”

+“But ... why me?”

+He sighed, and sunk back into the thick, leather chair.

 “Many years ago, I defiled his temple and committed a great sacrilege against his gods.
 My punishment is great, including the destruction of everyone I hold dear, of my entire family.”

 “What does that have to do with me?”
 I had to test him.